 - Analytics, reporting, and business intelligence capabilities

-- How you access the platform (look for a cloud-based system)
+- Methods for accessing the platform (look for a cloud-based system)

-- Integrations to other software you’re already using
+- Integrations with other software you’re already using

-Keep in mind that a cheap solution is often just that—cheap.
+At the same time, it’s important to remember that a cheap solution is often just that—cheap.
 Instead of trying to find a cut-rate option, simply decide how much you can afford to spend and add it to your list of considerations as you evaluate vendors.
-“Don’t discount what your time is worth,” said Chris Towt, co-founder and president of VineSpring.
-“It’s certainly not free, so the ROI can be measured in the amount of saved time the technology brings you.”

 Many craft beverage businesses have found out the hard way that big software companies cater to enterprise clients and are often ill-equipped to handle the needs of a craft brewery, winery, or cidery.
-Sure, they’ll tell you their platform can be used for anything—which really means the platform is incredibly generic with few, if any, features that are specific to craft beverage producers.
-“If your vendors do not understand your pain points, they are not going to be able to pivot and adjust to fill those needs,” said Nancy Trigg, CGO and president of Arryved.
+Sure, they’ll tell you their platform can be used for anything—which really means the platform is generic with few (if any) features that are specific to craft beverage producers.

-Plus, frankly, you’ll likely struggle to get hands-on support when you’re competing for attention against companies with multi-million-dollar, or even billion-dollar, annual revenues.
+Frankly, you’ll likely struggle to get hands-on support when you’re competing for attention against companies with multi-million-dollar, or even billion-dollar, annual revenues.
 Ask vendors if they are well-versed in working with businesses of your size and type—but you’ll probably be able to tell quickly just based on their industry knowledge (or lack thereof).

-“Do your own research, read trusted reviews, and tap into your community for valuable recommendations,” said Brooks Arbogast, strategic partnerships manager at Xero.
 This one’s a no-brainer, but if a company can’t offer references within your industry, you might want to look elsewhere.
-Ask the vendor to provide references that are as similar to your business as possible so you can properly compare.
+Ask the vendor to provide references that are as similar to your business as possible, so you can properly compare.

 Questions to Ask Potential Brewery Software Vendors

-- How will your brewery software help us achieve our goals?
+How will your software achieve our business goals?

 - What happens if/when challenges arise?
 How do you handle conflict?

-- Knowing my needs, what is the “all in” cost to use your software?
+- Knowing my needs, what is the “all-in” cost of using your software?